drhelius/Gearcoleco/README.md

 - *BIOS*: Gearcoleco needs a BIOS to run.
 It is possible to load any BIOS but the original one with md5 ```2c66f5911e5b42b8ebe113403548eee7``` is recommended.
 - *Spinners*: When using any kind of spinner it is useful to capture the mouse by pressing ```F12```.
 It is also recommended to disable spinners for software that don't use them.
 - *Overscan*: For a precise representation of the original image using Overscan Top+Bottom and 4:3 Display Aspect Ratio is recommended.
-- *Mouse Cursor*: Automatically hides when hovering main output window or when Main Menu is disabled.
+- *Mouse Cursor:*: Automatically hides when hovering main output window or when Main Menu is disabled.
-- *Portable Mode*: Create an empty file named `portable.ini` in the same directory as the application binary to enable portable mode.
+- *Portable Mode:*: Create an empty file named `portable.ini` in the same directory as the application binary to enable portable mode.
-- *Docking windows* In debug mode you can dock windows together by pressing SHIFT and drag'n drop a window into another.
+- *Docking windows:* In debug mode you can dock windows together by pressing SHIFT and drag'n drop a window into another.
-- *Debug multi-viewport* In Windows or macOS you can enable "multi-viewport" in debug menu.
+- *Debug multi-viewport:* In Windows or macOS you can enable "multi-viewport" in debug menu.
 You must restart the emulator for the change to take effect.
 Once enabled you can drag debugger windows outside the main window.
 - *Debug Symbols*: The emulator always tries to load a symbol file at the same time a rom is being loaded.
 For example, for ```path_to_rom_file.rom``` it tries to load ```path_to_rom_file.sym```.
 It is also possible to load a symbol file using the GUI or using the CLI.
 - *Command Line Usage*: ```gearcoleco [rom_file] [symbol_file]```